 Flag antenna amplifier bias tee board connections: BNC female (RF input and DC feed to outdoor unit), BNC female (RF output to receiver), DC connector (for 4.5 to 12 V DC power input)

-For larger orders and for our professional and commercial customers we now have a Wise.com account so we can accept bank transfers in local currencies worldwide.
+For our professional and commercial customers we now have a Wise.com account so we can accept bank transfers in local currencies worldwide.